lambdaclass/concrete/ROADMAP.md

     shipped gates.
 Done when docs cannot silently drift into user-facing claims that no command or fixture can replay.

-    NOTE — highest-priority open compiler bug, do this before the Phase 4 validation artifact (#45):
     - 44a.
-Fix the monomorphization name collision (a silent miscompile).
-      Mono mangles a specialization by the HEAD constructor of the type argument and discards nested type arguments, so two distinct types that share a head collapse into one function and one struct layout:
-      `tag<Hold<Pair<i64>>>` and `tag<Hold<Pair<bool>>>` both become
-      `tag_for_Pair` over one `%Hold_Pair`, but their layouts differ (inner 16 bytes vs 2 bytes).
-One body + one struct type for two layouts is ABI corruption the moment a field is touched or the value is passed by value.
-SSA-verify (E0715) catches only the subset where the merged body has type-revealing field ops; the rest miscompiles silently.
-This hits very common shapes (`Vec<Pair<A>>` vs `Vec<Pair<B>>`,
-      `Option<Box<A>>` vs `Option<Box<B>>`), so it blocks any real generic code and must be fixed before the Phase 5/6 generic/collection surface is built on top of it.
-Fix: mangle by the FULL monomorphized type (recurse into nested type arguments) so `Hold_Pair_Int` and `Hold_Pair_Bool` are distinct symbols and distinct struct types; the same keying must flow into the SSA type names, layout, and the mono report.
-Tracked now as a known hole:
-      `examples/known_holes/mono_name_collision/`,
-      `scripts/tests/check_mono_name_collision.sh` (reproduces the merge;
-      flips to expect two specializations when fixed), and the `CLAIMS_TODAY.md` disclosure.
-The fix gate must prove two same-head different-arg instantiations get distinct symbols and distinct layouts, and that a field-touching body returns the right value for each.
-      (Separately, the `mod`-wrapped form of this program trips E0602 in nested-generic struct lowering — a distinct, fail-closed bug worth its own fixture when 44a is done.)
+[DONE 2026-06-10] Fixed the monomorphization name collision (a silent miscompile).
+Mono mangled a specialization by the HEAD constructor of the type argument and discarded nested args, so `tag<Hold<Pair<i64>>>` and `tag<Hold<Pair<bool>>>` collapsed into one `tag_for_Pair` / one `%Hold_Pair` despite different layouts (16B vs 2B inner) — ABI corruption on field access; arrays/refs/pointers/fn-types fell through to "unknown", collapsing more. `tyToSuffix` (`Concrete/Mono.lean`) is now total and keys on the FULL type with bracketed nested args (`Hold_T_Pair_T_Int_E_E`); both the function-name and struct-name manglers route through it.
+Regression-locked by `scripts/tests/check_mono_name_collision.sh` (distinct specializations, array type-args distinct, and an execution oracle proving a field-touching body over both layouts returns the right value).
+    - 44b.
+[OPEN] Fix the adjacent nested-generic struct lowering error surfaced while fixing 44a: the `mod`-wrapped form of a doubly-nested generic struct (`mod m { struct Hold<T>… }` with `Hold<Pair<i64>>`) trips `E0602 Lower.lookupStructFields: struct 'Hold_Pair' not found`.
+      Fail-closed (it rejects, no miscompile), but it blocks legitimate nested-generic code inside modules.
+Add a fixture and fix the mono-struct registration so nested-generic struct defs inside modules are found at lowering.
 45. Add the Phase 4 validation artifact:
     `examples/compiler_pipeline_probe/` plus
     `scripts/tests/check_phase4_pipeline.sh`.
 The fixture must run